geodidio/protobuff/README.md

-This is a protobuf project to generate protobuf stubs.
+This is a protobuf project to generate protobuff stubs.